datastax-demos/cornerstone/docs/datastax/black-friday/README.md

 ### Time Requirement

-Since this is an open ended screening I would like to set the time suggestion to be of something close to an hour.
+Since this is an open ended screening I would like to set the implementation time suggestion to be of something close to an hour.
 What I'm looking for is a candidate that:

 * has a basic understanding of how the platform is integrated,
 * is able to produce at least one additional chart based on the provided data,